verbb/image-resizer/README.md

 - Set the quality for resized images between 0-100.
 Set to 100 by default.
 - Select which Asset sources you want resizing to be performed on.

+## Resizing

+Resizing of images can be setup to run automatically (through the plugin settings) whenever new images are uploaded.
+The aspect ratio of images are maintained, and will always match the maximum width/height options in your plugin settings.
+For example, given a 4000 x 2500px image and a max width/height of 1024px, the resulting image would be 1024 x 640px.

+Please note that resizing of images will **permanently** alter the original uploaded image, so be sure to set the maximum allowed size to something that works for your purposes, while maintaining image quality.

-## Batch processing
+## Batch Resizing

-To batch process any images, use the Assets Index to select which image files you'd like to resize, click on the Actions button and select Resize image.
+To batch resize images, use the Assets Index to select which image files you'd like to resize, click on the Actions button and select Resize image.

 <img src="https://raw.githubusercontent.com/engram-design/ImageResizer/master/screenshots/elementactions.png" width="250" />